drmmrt/PROGETTO-ACTAM/README.md

 In this section some effects for the synth are implemented: starting from the left, there is a filters section, divided in low-pass and high-pass,  an echo section, where you can set the delay and the gain, and a frequency difference section, where you can set the detune value.
 All these function are implemented with some sliders.
-There is also a window on the left where you can select some presets for the evelopes and  the effects.
+There is also a window on the left where you can select some presets for the envelopes and  the effects.
+For this last feature

-## Some functions
+## Peculiar functions

 ### Random

-First of all we defined a function setIntervalX, that can call a function for a certain number of time ("repetirions" input) after a delay
+First of all we defined a function setIntervalX, that can call a function for a certain number of time ("repetitions" input) after a delay
 Then we implemented the PlayRandom function: we compare the length of the selected section(in seconds) with the updating random speed.
 In the case that the section is longer, the function plays a shorter section with duration equal to the random speed.
 On the other hand, if the section is shorter, the function plays the section X times, where X = DecNumber + IntNumber.

 ![image](https://user-images.githubusercontent.com/99413338/153580590-40913452-f748-4e76-a212-1667e7577f56.png)